McGovern7/ardupilot-nav-scripts/writeup/writeup.md

 # PROJECT WRITE UP

-### Acronyms:
+## 0.1 Acronyms:
 - **SITL**: Software In The Loop
 - **SLAM**: Simultaneous Localization and Mapping
 - **LiDAR**: Light Detection And Ranging
 - **GCS**: Ground Control Station
 - **EKF**: Extended Kalman Filter

-## Precursor
+## 0.2 Precursor
-This Project’s goal for me as a software engineer, is to build a deep understanding of the environments, software packages, and communication networks necessary to introduce myself to the field of Autonomous Robot Navigation using LiDAR.
+This Project’s goal, for me as a software engineer, was to build a deep understanding of the environments, software packages, and communication networks necessary to introduce myself to the field of Autonomous Robot Navigation.
+I began this project without a concrete goal in mind, because I had no prior experience with robotics or Linux.
+To start, I researched the basics of robotics and programmable drones, so I could then decide on a challenging, yet achievable project idea.
+I originally planned on using [This](https://github.com/ArduPilot/ardupilot_ros/pull/11) PR, integrating Nav2 with Ardupilot, to control Nav2 with Python(using the Simple Commander API).
+Howver, for the reasons discussed in ```3.2```, I needed to find an alternative idea.

-In preparation of this project, I have completed up to the advanced section of the ROS 2 Humble [Tutorial](https://docs.ros.org/en/humble/Tutorials/Intermediate.html), [This](https://www.udemy.com/course/ros2-nav2-stack/learn/lecture/35699436#overview) Udemy course covering the Nav 2 stack, and watched some Intelligent Quad YouTube [videos](https://www.youtube.com/@IntelligentQuads) relevant to my project.
+## 1.1 Description

-## Description
+After considering my hardware constraints, I decided on using LiDAR and PyMavlink to create my own autonomous drone navigation software.
+I used Agile Development to iteratively discover, learn about, and then implement the different phases of my project.

-For the environment, I will build off from the following open source tools to set up a 3D simulation of a SITL Ardupilot Copter capable of SLAM using:
+For the environment, I built off from the following open source tools to set up a 3D simulation of a SITL Ardupilot Copter capable of SLAM using:

 - Ardupilot SITL for the simulated 3D copter
 - Gazebo Garden for the simulation and 3D maze environment